Skip to Main Content

 Limiter - A limiter is a way to reduce an existing set of search results.
 Includes things like full text, date range, etc.

 Magazine - Published periodically for the general public to provide background information.
 Contains articles.
-See scholarly vs. popular tab.
+See Scholarly vs. popular tab.

 Peer reviewed - Articles submitted to a journal are reviewed by a panel of peers (or experts) within the field to see if they are correct and of sufficient merit to publish in the journal.
-See scholarly vs. popular tab.
+See Scholarly vs. popular tab.

-Reference sources - See reference sources tab.
+Reference sources - See Reference sources tab.

 Scholarly articles - articles written by the author describing research that he has conducted and reporting his findings to the academic community.
 See Scholarly vs. popular tab.